HavidDulsman/QA-RapperNameGenerator/README.md

 Many of the same risks appear on this 'RA' as the last project, but some of the reasonings and values of each have changed due to a change in working environment.

 ### After Project Completition
 This version of the risk assessment includes the final review of each item and how it impacted the project if at all.
-Minor changes may also be included
+Minor changes may also be included.
+New items are highlighted in Yellow.
+Access via [this link](https://github.com/HavidDulsman/RapperNameGenerator/blob/developer/documentation/rapper_risk_1_FINAL_COMMENTS.xlsx).

 ## Deployment